immunomind/immundata/README.md

 Modern immunomics no longer ends at a couple of FASTQ files and a bar plot:

-- We now blend bulk AIRR-seq, single-cell V(D)J + GEX, spatial transcriptomics, clinical metadata and public databases --- often inside the same analysis notebook.
+- We now blend bulk AIRR-seq, single-cell V(D)J + GEX, spatial transcriptomics, clinical metadata and public databases – often inside the same analysis notebook;

-- Pipelines that handle gigabytes today face decagigabytes after the next experiment.
+- Pipelines that handle gigabytes today face deca-gigabytes after the next experiment;

-- The same immune repertoire dataset must drive multiple plots, dashboards, deep‑learning models and be reproducible months (or even years) later.
+- The same immune repertoire dataset must power multiple plots, dashboards, deep‑learning models and be reproducible months (years, ideally) later.

-`immundata` is the data-engineering backbone that lets you scale, mix and, ultimately, analyse annotated AIRR data without rewriting your biology workflow from scratch each time the dataset grows 10×.
+`immundata` is the data-engineering backbone powered by [Arrow](https://arrow.apache.org/docs/r/), [DuckDB](https://duckdb.org/), and [duckplyr](https://duckplyr.tidyverse.org/).
+It lets you scale, mix and, ultimately, analyse annotated AIRR data without rewriting your biology workflow from scratch each time the dataset grows 10×.

 ---